Deadweight Loss Calculator

 To understand the deadweight loss definition, let's first observe some general economic concepts:

 In an unregulated and monopoly-free market, where prices are naturally set by supply and demand, the total economic welfare generated by that market is equal to the sum of what we call the consumer surplus and the producer surplus.
+We described the former in more detail in the consumer surplus calculator.

 The consumer surplus is the difference between what consumers were willing and able to pay, and what they actually paid for their product or service.
 The producer surplus is the difference between what producers were willing and able to supply their product or service for, and the price that they actually got for that product or service.
+It is related to the break-even point, which we introduced in the break-even calculator.

 The total economic welfare of a market can be seen as the total amount of positive value created for society by all the transactions of that market.
 When you’re in a free-market equilibrium, the sum of consumer and producer surplus is as large as possible. - you have the best economic efficiency and the highest total economic welfare.